 - Basmati rice - The fragrance and texture of fluffy long grain basmati rice goes well in this dish

 - Scotch bonnet pepper - Traditionally, a whole scotch bonnet pepper is used in this recipe.
 If you can find them, use it!
 Do not cut it.
 Just gently add it to the pan to cook, whole, along with the rice and peas.
 Then, discard it before serving.
 Scotch bonnets are very hot, so be careful not to break it while stirring.
 If the seeds escape into your dish, it will be incredibly spicy.
-I have trouble sourcing scotch bonnet peppers, so I'm using scotch bonnet pepper powder instead.
+I have trouble finding fresh scotch bonnet peppers, so I'm using scotch bonnet pepper powder instead.

 📋 Substitutions and variations